eficode/gitlab-practice/README.md

 ---

-This task involves the deployment of infrastructure using automation tools, updating system software, and configuring access for end users.
+This task involves deploying infrastructure using automation tools, updating system software, and configuring access for end users.
+The focus is on automating the process, documenting your work, and adhering to best practices.
+This should be considered as a production environment, so ensure all configurations and implementations are robust and secure.

 ## Prerequisites

-This task is aimed to test skills and knowledge on the following topics:
+To complete this task, you should be proficient in the following areas:

-- **Git and Gitlab**: You should be familiar with Git for forking the repository, creating branches, and submitting pull requests.
-Knowledge of Gitlab is also required for configuring and updating the instance.
+- **Git and GitLab**: Knowledge of Git is essential for forking repositories, creating branches, and submitting pull requests.
+Familiarity with GitLab is required for configuring and updating the instance.

-- **SSH Key Management**: You should understand how to generate an SSH key pair, including the public and private keys.
+- **SSH Key Management**: You should know how to generate an SSH key pair and understand the roles of the public and private keys.

-- **Infrastructure as Code (IaC)**: Basic knowledge of Infrastructure as Code tools such as Terraform or Ansible is required.
-You should be able to understand and manage the infrastructure configuration.
+- **Infrastructure as Code (IaC)**: Basic knowledge of IaC tools like Terraform or Ansible is needed to understand and manage infrastructure configuration.

-- **System Administration**: You should have experience with Linux system administration, including connecting to remote servers using SSH, performing system updates, and software installation.
+- **System Administration**: Experience with Linux system administration, including connecting to remote servers using SSH, performing system updates, and software installation, is required.

-- **Load Balancing**: Familiarity with load balancing concepts and tools are necessary to configure the access for end users.
+- **Load Balancing**: Understanding load balancing concepts and tools is necessary to configure user access.

 - **Security Best Practices**: Adherence to security best practices is critical, especially when working with SSH, sensitive data, and infrastructure management.

 ## Task Overview

----

 ### SSH Key Submission